springfiles/file_mirror/README.md

 	logical = and | or
 	torrent = true

+the file_mirror module allows to search through this data, look at exampleclient.py to see, how it works.

 ###springfiles.upload
 notifies springfiles.com about a new file.
 After a short time, the file will be downloaded and added to the file mirroring system.